jm3/racket/README.markdown

    multiple apps/servers into a single stream

 ## Acknowledgements:
-Thanks to the author of the original "sonic compiler" paper i read on the internet in college, wherever you are.
+Thanks to the author of the original "sonic compiler" paper, wherever you are.
 Also thanks to [formalplay](http://formalplay.com), [fudgie](http://www.fudgie.org), [stamen](http://stamen.com/),